nemovim/nemomark/README.md

     -> name // The href will be the link
     ```

-    *If you want to add some rules to the link text, you can override the `parseAnchorLink` method of the class.*
+    *If you want to add some rules to the link text, you can override the `parseAnchorAttributes` method of the class.*

 * \(\(note))